 Lead acid batteries for caravans are still a viable buy.
 They are made in different shapes, sizes and capabilities.
 All work in a basically similar way.
 Energy is stored within them as a result of electro-chemical reactions between lead plates and a water/acid mix (called electrolyte).
 They are charged by imposing a voltage across them that is greater than the voltage ‘within’ them at the time.
 The greater that voltage difference the quicker and deeper batteries charge.
 When battery voltage reaches the charging voltage, charging ceases.

 Battery charging quickly and deeply by a generator is very possible but only if you know how it has to be done.
 This article shows why and how.

-Lighting for travel trailers has changed.
+Lighting for caravans has changed.
 Now, by far the most practical and least energy drawing are LEDs (light emitting diodes).
 This article shows why.

 Speeding battery charging from generators is cheap, effective and relatively simple.
 This article by RV Books’ Collyn Rivers explains how to do it.

 Initial charging of a deeply discharged battery is generally limited to a basic dc-dc charger’s capacity: not the alternator’s.
 Dc-dc chargers under 20 amps thus usually take longer to charge close to flat batteries to half charge.
 Thereon, charging is hugely faster.

 Battery charging and battery chargers are often misunderstood – causing batteries to die before their time.
 This article explains why and how to avoid it.